Why All Fate Systems Can Be Translated Into One Another

 Jung Intuition, Sensation, Thinking, Feeling

-• Fire = Wands = Wood = Intuition = Spirit/Will
+• Fire = Wands = Wood = Intuition = Spirit/Will constant

-• Earth = Pentacles = Earth/Metal = Sensation = Body/Matter
+• Earth = Pentacles = Earth/Metal = Sensation = Body/Matter constant

-• Air = Swords = (Metal) = Thinking = Mind/Intellect
+• Air = Swords = (Metal) = Thinking = Mind/Intellect constant

-• Water = Cups = Water = Feeling = Emotion/Soul
+• Water = Cups = Water = Feeling = Emotion/Soul constant

-The Three-Fold Structure: Modalities and Phases
+The Three-Fold Constant: Modalities and Phases

 Western Astrology Cardinal, Fixed, Mutable